 3. ISO Standards are the Industry Norm for Rating Cleanrooms

 ISO Standards were adopted by the industry in 2001.
 If you do any serious research into ISO Standards, you are likely to come across the Federal Standard 209E for cleanrooms, which was the industry norm until ISO Standards were developed.
-The Federal Standards were officially cancelled by the US Department of Commerce in November 2001, but they are still widely referenced.
+The Federal Standards were officially canceled by the US Department of Commerce in November 2001, but they are still widely referenced.

 “ISO Classifications expanded the horizon for classifying clean space,” according to Richard Matthews of Filtration Technology, Inc. in Greensboro, NC, who chaired the ISO board that developed these standards.
 Here are the federal standards and their ISO Class equivalents.
 Note that ISO created three new levels that the Federal Standard did not address.